Introduction to geopandas & cartopy#

 A list of the available projections can be found on the Cartopy projection list page.

-We can combine the functionality of cartopy with geopandas plots:
+We can combine the functionality of cartopy with geopandas plots and even add geographical features:

 fig = plt.figure(figsize=(7, 7))